Esri/arcgis-maps-sdk-dotnet-samples/src/UWP/ArcGISRuntime.UWP.Viewer/Samples/Layers/ChangeSublayerVisibility/readme.md

 ## How to use the sample

-Click the button to see a list of sublayers.
 Each sublayer has a check box which can be used to toggle the visibility of the sublayer.

 ## How it works